dcoales/Thortiq/docs/thortiq_spec.md

 #### 4.2.2 Mirrors
 ##### 4.2.2.1 Creating Mirrors
 Typing `((` opens a popup **Mirror dialog** very similar in behaviour to the Wikilink dialog.
+The popup for the mirror dialog and the popup for the Wikilink dialog should share common code as far as possible.
 The main difference is that when the user selects a node, instead of creating a wikilink to the selected node it creates a mirror.
 If the cursor is on a bullet with no text then that node becomes the mirror otherwise a new sibling is created below the current node and the new sibling becomes the mirror.

 A mirror is essentially another instance of the original node.
 Any changes to one instance are immediately reflected in the other.
 The open and closed states though are unique to the instance and not shared.